Change of Fate

 A dozen of minutes later, Susu is sitting on her bed in her room.
 The bed is on the left side and a small table with a chair is on the right side of the room.
 And there is a window to the backyard at the end of the room, one that seriously needs some cleaning if someone is to see through it.
 Susu has a lamp lit and that is pretty much the only source of light she has since the Sun has set by now.

 While she ponders over many things, someone slips a note into her room.
 Susu picks the note fast and opens the door to check who it was, but she can’t see anyone.
-Her room was close to the stairs, so the culprit either ran there or he’s in one of the rooms on this floor.
+Her room was close to the stairs, so the culprit either ran there or he’s in one of the rooms on the same floor.
 She closes the door and sits down on her bed.

 Her own mistake.
 I told her that she is on her own.
 But she got captured though, not lost.
 Damn it!
 Well, if she dies at least she doesn’t seem to have any relatives who would cry after her.
 No, what am I thinking?
 Think if I was her.
 What if she hopes that I’d come and save her?
-She waits until the dawn and ‘knows’ that I’m coming, but then she gets killed knowing that I didn’t come… what am I supposed to do?
+She waits until the dawn and ‘knows’ that I’m coming, but then she gets killed or sold knowing that I didn’t come… what am I supposed to do?
 I don’t see any reason to risk my own life for the sake of one little girl who doesn’t seem to have any hope for the future.
 Precisely because of all this, I hate having company, it just brings trouble.